thinkcompany/think_dev-standards/content/javascript/general-authoring/index.md

 ## Variables

 Always use `let` or `const` to declare variables.
-Use `let` for variables that need to mutable.
+Use `let` for variables that need to be mutable.
 Be sure to declare `let` at the top of the scope in which they are used.
 The preference is to use `const` when possible.
 A variable declared with `const` is immutable (i.e. it cannot be redefined).
 When creating objects or arrays using `const`, keep in mind that modifying the items _inside_ the object does not mutate the object reference itself.
 [Read More about using `const` here.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const)

 ```javascript
 // bad